Jacksonville Lost Wages Attorneys

 If you have a workplace injury that is severe enough to prevent you from returning to work—either on a permanent or temporary basis—then you may be entitled to weekly lost wages benefits.

 The benefits you receive depend on a variety of factors, and also are determined by how long you will be out of work as well as the severity of the injury you sustained.
 To ensure you get maximum benefit for your workers’ compensation claim, you need to hire a skilled Jacksonville lost wages attorney.

-The team at Hardesty, Tyde, Green & Ashton can help you with your workers’ compensation claim.
+The team at Hardesty, Tyde, Green & Ashton, P. A. can help you with your workers’ compensation claim.
 We understand how hard it is to survive financially when you cannot work and you deserve maximum compensation for your lost wages.

 Jacksonville Lost Wages Attorneys